xabbu42/Bachelorarbeit/arbeit.md

 wird.
 Das heisst $f \circ g(x) = f(g(x))$ für alle $x \in A$.

-Kitcher definiert diese drei Begriffe jedoch folgendermassen:
+Kitcher definiert diese Begriffe jedoch folgendermassen:

 > (A bijection is a one-one mapping.
 A bijection from $A$ to a subset
 > of $B$ is an injection into $B$.
 A bijection that is onto B is a